David Myers (police officer): Sheriff candidacy

 Gore canceled a debate with Myers due to a scheduling conflict in March 2018.
 Gore stated he was unable to debate Myers due to laws limiting his ability to talk about employee conduct.
 In April 2018, Gore said during an interview that he used to be friends with Myers but now wished he could fire him.

 On June 5, 2018, Myers lost with 43.4% of the vote to Gore's 56.4%.

+Following Gore's retirement, Myers ran once again against then-undersheriff Kelly Martinez and John Hemmerling.
+His campaign emphasized concerns over deaths in jails, lack of transparency, and racial inequities in policing that required reform to address.
+Myers alleged that corruption and abuse of power were an issue among sheriff leadership.

-On June 7th, 2022, Myers lost again with 19% of the vote, one point behind the Republican candidate.
+On June 7, 2022, Myers lost again with 19% of the vote, one point behind the Republican candidate.